 While philosophers of the past (Leibniz for example) have correctly inferred that a good God must create the “best possible universe”, they have [mostly] mistakenly assumed the universe, as it now stands, is that universe.
 Their view has been that “best possible” is meant synchronically, best now and going backwards and forwards in time forever — or at least as far back in time as the physical universe goes.
 According to the UB this view is a mistake.
 Time is an essential ingredient of the process.
 God intends to produce the “best possible universe” through time.
 The universe is not complete now as it will be complete in the future.
 It achieves that state by evolution through time.
 The UB’s view is diachronic.

-In UB terms, “best possible universe” comes out to a condition reminiscent of what Teilhard de Chardin called the Noosphere (the collective mental milieu of the planet) evolving into the universal will-to-do-God’s-will of all the people of the Earth culminating in the Omega Point, the manifestation in the universe of the God-complete.
-Except that for the UB, it isn’t merely the Earth, but the entire inhabited universe!
+In UB terms, “best possible universe” comes out to a condition reminiscent of what Teilhard de Chardin called the Noosphere (the collective mental milieu of the planet) evolving into a unified mental space of all the people of the Earth culminating in the Omega Point, the manifestation in the universe of the God-complete.
+Exactly in what this unity consists is left vague, but implies the synthesis of a single mind, the manifestation of God.
+There is a reflection of this in the UB, not a literal unification of minds, but a freely elected agreement upon one point (all else being free to vary), the desire of all people to do the will of God.
+It isn’t merely the Earth either, but the entire inhabited universe!
 Literally the entire universe of creatures having freely elected to love one another, and that this condition obtains for all future time.
-Such a situation precludes war, crime, and other negatives that amount to humans deliberately harming humans.
+Such a state of affairs would obviously preclude war, crime, and other negatives that amount to humans deliberately harming humans.

 Even that future however does not preclude “accidents of time”.
 The perfection implied by God’s doing the “best possible” is moral at least and may extend to other domains, but it does not amount to “infinite perfection”.
 Nevertheless, the humans of that future era would have long since learned to mitigate the effects of accidents.
 No one lives in houses that collapse in earthquakes.
 Intellectual and economic differential might yet exist, but nobody is poor, all find creative work and so on.
 According to the UB many changes (physical, mindal, spiritual) occur in the universe when this status comes about.
 I haven’t room here to sketch them, their description constitutes a goodly part of the book.